 When was the last time you really listened during a conversation, without thinking ahead to what you would say next?
 Active listening requires you to be present and intentional.
 It demands that you face outward and pay attention.
 When you’re an active listener, you’re more aware of the world around you.
 And according to Inc., good listening also builds mutual trust, boosts confidence, and even makes you more productive.

 Note your conversations throughout the day.
 How often are you actively listening?
 Be mindful of your listening habits, and make a point to proactively listen at your next discussion.
 We bet you’ll immediately feel the difference and become more in tune with your community.

-Beyond donating, investing can make a real impact on the causes you support when you do it mindfully.
-This method of conscious investing is called impact investing, and it ensures the companies you invest in are aligned with your values.
-So if you’re committed to clean water, for example, you can invest in companies working to keep our waterways free of hazardous chemicals.
-Impact investing is responsible investing, a personal finance strategy that is proactive, values-driven, and forward-thinking.
-Collectively, across the investing community, impact investing sends a powerful message that we can positively shape the world.
+Beyond donating, investing can make a real and positive impact on the causes you support when you do it mindfully.
+This method of impact investing is called conscious investing, and it ensures the companies you invest in are aligned with your values.
+So, if you’re committed to clean water, for example, you can invest in companies working to keep our waterways free of hazardous chemicals.
+Conscious investing is responsible investing, a personal finance strategy that is proactive, values-driven, and forward-thinking.
+Collectively, across the investing community, conscious investing sends a powerful message that we can make a difference and positively shape the world.